Margaret Forster: Awards

 Forster was elected a Fellow of the Royal Society of Literature in 1975.
 She gained several awards for non-fiction.
-Elizabeth Barrett Browning: A Biography won the Heinemann Award of the Royal Society of Literature (1988), Daphne du Maurier: The Secret Life of the Renowned Storyteller the Writers' Guild Award for Best Non-Fiction (1993) and the Fawcett Society Book Prize (1994).
+Elizabeth Barrett Browning: A Biography won the Heinemann Award of the Royal Society of Literature (1988), Daphne du Maurier the Writers' Guild Award for Best Non-Fiction (1993) and the Fawcett Society Book Prize (1994).
 Rich Desserts and Captain's Thin: A Family and Their Times 1831–1931 won the Lex Prize of The Global Business Book Award (1998).
 Precious Lives won the J. R. Ackerley Prize for Autobiography (1999).

 Personal life

-Forster met the writer, journalist and broadcaster Hunter Davies in their native Carlisle as a teenager.
-They married in 1960, right after she had completed her finals.
+Forster met the writer, journalist and broadcaster Hunter Davies when they were both living in Carlisle as teenagers.
+They married in 1960, immediately after she had completed her finals.
 The marriage lasted until Forster's death.

-They moved to London, where Davies had a job, at first living in rented accommodation in Hampstead, then buying and renovating a Victorian house in Boscastle Road, Dartmouth Park, north London, which remained their main home.
+They moved to London, where Davies had a job in journalism, at first living in rented accommodation in Hampstead, then buying and renovating a Victorian house in Boscastle Road, Dartmouth Park, north London, which remained their main home.

 After the success of Georgy Girl in the mid-1960s, Forster bought a house for her mother.
 The couple had three children, a son and two daughters; Caitlin Davies is an author and journalist.
 The family lived for some time in the Algarve in Portugal, before returning to London.
 They also had homes in Caldbeck and Loweswater in the Lake District.

 She led a somewhat reclusive life, often refusing to attend book signings and other publicity events.
-Her friends included broadcaster Melvyn Bragg and playwright Dennis Potter.
+Her friends included Carlisle-born broadcaster Melvyn Bragg and playwright Dennis Potter.
 Forster contracted breast cancer in the 1970s and had two mastectomies.
 A further cancer diagnosis ensued in 2007.
 By 2014, the cancer had metastasized, and she died in February 2016, aged 77.